Frolicking Fish: Summary

 The animals dance and make music at the bottom of the sea: at seat, a fish rides on a seahorse, while another fish plays with a huge anchor.
 A group of fish dance around a chest.
 An angry octopus comes out of the chest and tries to catch the fish, but they escape.
 Then the octopus comes out of the chest.
 Near a boat a fish dance takes place, led by two sea lobsters.
-In another orchestra, a fish leads three fish, who play bucios and a fish skeleton with its maracas.
+In another orchestra, a narwhal leads three fish, who play bucios and a fish skeleton with its maracas.
 A lobster plays a harmonica.
 Starfish and clams (located behind the stars) also dance in a line.
 A group of fish jump on the stomach of a larger fish, one at a time, causing the fish to expel a bubble for each fish that jumps on it.
 The fish, once they leave the big fish behind, play with the bubbles.
 The octopus pops the bubbles.
 A bubble encloses a fish that was playing with it.
 The octopus plays with the bubble, but the fish manages to get out of it and the octopus chases it.
 The fish pushes a boat anchor and it crushes the octopus.